Taylor Creek: Always a Treat. Kolob Canyon, Zion Wilderness

 Notes: This is mountain lion territory.
 You may see tracks.
 Hike aware and keep small children near you.
 Since this is an easy, beautiful hike, it’s quite popular.
 Go early to enjoy more solitude.

 Getting there: Exit 40 on I-15.
-This is the Kolob side of Zion National Park so bring your National Park Pass or pay the entrance fee.
+This is the Kolob side of Zion National Park, so you’ll need to check in at the office with your National Park Pass or pay the entrance fee.
 Follow the scenic drive to the Taylor Creek parking area on the left.

 Happy Trails!